 A small glass of red wine is often the perfect accompaniment to the Mediterranean meal, showing off the rich variety of grapes grown in the Mediterranean climate.
 If you want a non-alcoholic beverage, lemonade with mint leaves is also a great choice.

 In contrast to many other cultures and cuisines in the world, the Mediterranean diet is perfect for those who value their health.
-If you are passionate about living a quality lifestyle that leads to longevity and weight management, incorporating elements of Mediterranean foods into your day-to-day life will give you lasting and rewarding results without jeopardizing flavor.
+If you are passionate about living a quality lifestyle that leads to longevity and weight management, incorporating elements of Levant Mediterranean cuisine foods into your day-to-day life will give you lasting and rewarding results without jeopardizing flavor.